⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 Legally.

-I’ve seen Terry stops protect officers and civilians alike.
+I have seen Terry stops protect both officers and civilians.

 Terry stops are powerful because they are limited.